Nob Hill, Albuquerque, New Mexico: History

 Nob Hill's commercial strip began to develop in the 1930s, spurred both by the growth of the surrounding neighborhoods and by the increasing number of travelers on Central Avenue.
 The latter became increasingly important after 1937, when Central was designated as U.S. Route 66.
 The presence of both travelers and local residents in the neighborhood resulted in a mix of businesses catering to the two different markets, including the Aztec Motel (1932), El Oriente Court (1935), Modern Auto Court (1937), Lobo Theater (1938), De Anza Motor Lodge (1939), and Jones Motor Company (also 1939).
 In 1947, a developer named Robert Waggoman built Albuquerque's first modern shopping center, Nob Hill Business Center, at the southwest corner of Central and Carlisle.
 Critics of the project labeled it "Waggoman's Folly", believing it was too far from the downtown commercial area to attract much business.
 Further retail development soon turned Nob Hill into one of the city's premier shopping destinations.

 After the initial boom, Nob Hill's retail sector entered a decline in the 1960s with the continuing decentralization of the city and the construction of two large shopping malls, Winrock Shopping Center and Coronado Center, in northeast Albuquerque.
 The tourist business similarly suffered when Interstate 40 was completed, providing travelers a faster and more convenient route through the city that bypassed Central.
 Nob Hill started to rebound in the 1980s, however, thanks to a growing appreciation of the neighborhood's unique character and Route 66-era history.
 A number of buildings were added to the National Register of Historic Places in the 1980s and 1990s, and by the mid-1990s the neighborhood's commercial core was thriving and property values were on the rise.
 In recent years, city planners have focused on expanding redevelopment efforts to the previously blighted Upper Nob Hill and Highland areas.

 Points of interest

 Nob Hill is home to an eclectic mix of shops, galleries, bars, and restaurants, many of which are locally owned.
-There are also some chain stores, such as Buffalo Exchange and Starbucks.
+There are also some chain stores.
 Until recently, most of the commercial activity in the neighborhood was confined to the area west of Carlisle, but new development has been gradually expanding eastward along Central.

 National Register of Historic Places

+Nob Hill includes four historic districts listed on the National Register of Historic Places (NRHP):